-For the first time, we have a common understanding of expected restoration time across all lifeline systems in San Francisco.
+For the first time, we have a common understanding of what restoration will look like across all lifeline systems in San Francisco.

-The Plan provides a common metric to compare currently expected post-earthquake restoration times with future timelines or targets across lifeline systems.
+The Restoration Performance Project provides a common metric to compare currently expected post-earthquake restoration times with future timelines or targets across lifeline systems.
 It also describes how lifeline systems rely on one another.
 In doing so, the Project identifies key actions needed to reach target restoration times and improve our ability to plan for communitywide recovery.